 Contains overly sexualized or depressing material.
 Nothing like preying on base human desires and deep-seated insecurities.
 One weird secret!
 Doctors HATE her!

-The first thing is to not worry about native advertisement blocking.
+There is no need to worry about native advertisement blocking that might pop-up in Safari or Chrome.
 Companies like Apple and Google want content creators and publishers to succeed.
 In fact, they need them to.
-What they're trying to get rid of are things that potentially cause harm, listed above.
-As far as advertisements are concerned, better ad-platforms that consumers trust should result in good things for those with quality products and services.
+What they're trying to end are practices that cause harm, which we've listed above.

-Helping deliver trusted trackers is where a company like Fly can help.
-Third-party blockers are less gracious and don't discriminate against high-quality versus low-quality sources.
-Browser plugins like Ad-Block Plus, Ghostery, and Disconnect.me do a great, if over-zealous, job blocking ads and client-side scripts.
+Browser plugins like Ad-Block Plus, Ghostery, and Disconnect.me do a fair, if over-zealous, job blocking ads and client-side scripts.
 Google Analytics is an example of a third-party script that these plugins detect and remove.
-The user isn't "tracked" - even though any data gathered is anonymized by Google already - and the site-owner receives a "phantom visit", which is to say no record of the visit.
+Once blocked, the user isn't "tracked" and the site-owner receives a "phantom visit", which is to say no record of the visit.